 Coming back to our topic, let’s discuss a few other things step by step:

 What is RAD Model?

-By now, you would have already guessed about RAD model.
+By now, you would have already guessed about the RAD model.
 Rapid Application Model or RAD model is one of the software development models which is in practice highly.

 RAD model is typically an incremental model where multiple developments of small – small chunks are picked and developed simultaneously to achieve the bigger picture.
-Also, the incremental model is processed in which major feature to be developed are divided into smaller, feasible chunks.
+Also, the incremental model is processed in which major features to be developed are divided into smaller, feasible chunks.
 These chunks are then developed individually.

 A typical RAD model could be divided into five phases which are as follows:

-- Planning and Requirement analysis.
+- Planning and Requirement Analysis.

 - Designing Project Architecture.

 - Development and Programming.